ingonyama-zk/icicle/docs/docs/api/rust-bindings/lattice/lattice-snarks.md

 - **Challenge Sampling**
   Rejection sampling of polynomials satisfying operator norm bounds

-For example, the **babykoala** protocol builds on this foundation to implement a lattice-based zk-SNARK with modular components and device acceleration.
+For example, the **labrador** protocol builds on this foundation to implement a lattice-based zk-SNARK with modular components and device acceleration.

 ## [See a full Rust example here.](https://github.com/ingonyama-zk/icicle/tree/main/examples/rust/lattice-snarks)